SyedSarafeenaAli/CustomerSegmentation-KMeansClustering/README.md

 1) Summarize findings and discuss how segmentation improves marketing efficiency.

 2) Suggest extensions such as using hierarchical or DBSCAN clustering for comparison or incorporating more features (e.g., age, gender, purchase frequency).

+# DATASET AND FEATURES:-

+DATASET DESCRIPTION:

+The dataset used in this project is taken from Kaggle’s notebook “Clustering with K-Means” by Ryan Holbrook.
+It contains information about mall customers and their spending habits.
+The data is ideal for demonstrating clustering techniques because it includes both demographic and behavioral attributes, allowing us to group customers with similar characteristics.
+Each record in the dataset represents an individual customer.
+The dataset is relatively small, containing around 200–300 entries, making it suitable for visual and intuitive clustering analysis.

+FEATURES DESCRIPTION:-

+The dataset includes several key features that describe each customer:

+1) CustomerID – This is a unique identification number assigned to each customer.
+It helps to distinguish between different records but does not carry any analytical meaning.
+Therefore, it is excluded from the clustering process.

+2) Gender – Indicates whether the customer is male or female.
+Although it provides demographic information, gender is often not used in K-Means clustering because it is categorical and does not directly influence numerical distance calculations.
+However, it can be considered for extended analysis if encoded numerically.

+3) Age – Represents the age of the customer in years.
+This feature helps understand how customer preferences vary across different age groups.
+For example, younger customers might have different spending behaviors compared to older ones.

+4) Annual Income (k$) – Denotes the customer’s yearly income in thousands of dollars.
+This is one of the most significant features used for clustering since income level often affects spending behavior.
+It helps separate customers into high-income, medium-income, and low-income groups.

+5)  Spending Score (1–100) – A score assigned to each customer by the mall based on factors such as purchasing frequency, loyalty, and total expenditure.
+A higher score indicates that a customer is more engaged and spends more frequently.
+This feature, along with annual income, plays a central role in forming meaningful customer segments.

+FEATURES USED FOR CLUSTERING:

+Although the dataset includes multiple features, only the most relevant ones are used for the K-Means clustering process.
+Typically, Annual Income and Spending Score are selected because they capture both the customer’s financial capacity and spending behavior.
+In some variations of the analysis, Age is also included to study the influence of age on purchasing patterns.
+Before clustering, these numerical features are normalized or standardized to ensure that they contribute equally to the distance calculations used by the K-Means algorithm.

+HOW THE FEATURES CONTRIBUTE TO CLUSTERING?

+By combining these attributes, the algorithm identifies distinct groups of customers such as:

+1) High-income, high-spending individuals (potential premium customers)

+2) Low-income, low-spending individuals (budget-conscious customers)

+3) High-income, low-spending individuals (customers with untapped potential)

+4) Low-income, high-spending individuals (impulsive or trend-driven buyers)

+5) Average-income, moderate-spending individuals (steady and reliable customers)

+These clusters allow businesses to design personalized marketing strategies, allocate resources efficiently, and improve customer engagement.